pmahnke/mahnke-cocktails/recipe/margarita_ginger.md

 stars: 0
 base_spirits: "Reposado Tequila "
 youtube: "jxpT11WEtWQ"
+description: "A refreshing and flavorful modern twist on the classic Margarita, combining the bold spice of ginger with zesty lime and tequila."
 excerpt: |
   The margarita ginger cocktail is a refreshing and flavorful twist on the classic margarita.
 It combines the bold flavors of ginger with the zesty lime juice and tequila, creating a unique and exciting drink.
 ---